 The Pug Zu will gel right in, making close friends with any other pets around the house.
 Its delicate size also makes it safe to have around children.

-In fact, young toddlers may need to be taught how to handle a Pug Zu to keep the dog safe from accidents.
+Young toddlers may need to be taught how to handle a Pug Zu to keep the dog safe from accidents.

 - The frequency of shedding can vary from puppy to puppy

 Only the genes of the dog will be able to tell you whether your new pet is prone to shedding or not.
-It can either develop minimal shedding tendencies or have loose fur shedding all year around.
+It can either develop minimal shedding tendencies or have loose fur shedding all year round.